How to Reverse a Video on Snapchat: Step-by-Step Guide

 #Why Isn’t the Reverse Filter Appearing?

 This is the most common problem.
-According to Snapchat’s support documentation, the reverse filter is only available for videos recorded within the app.
-You can’t apply it to clips imported from your camera roll.
+According to Snapchat’s support documentation, the reverse filter is only available for videos recorded within the app, so you can’t apply it to clips imported from your camera roll.
+The Snapchat entry on Wikipedia states that Snap videos were originally capped at 10 seconds, and that same 10-second ceiling is still what the reverse filter targets inside the editor.

 Four things to check if the filter isn’t appearing:

-• Outdated app version.
-In our testing, an outdated Snapchat caused this in about 70% of cases.
-Go to the App Store or Google Play and update first.
+- Outdated app version.
+An outdated Snapchat is the most frequent cause we run into.
+Go to the App Store or Google Play and update the app first.

-• Regional restriction.
-As Snapchat’s support page confirms, some filters have limited availability by country.
+- Regional restriction.
+Snapchat’s support page notes that some filters have limited availability by country.

 If you’re having trouble with other filters too, see our guide on Snapchat filters not working for a full fix list.